vgsilva-eng/AI-stats-probability/README.md

 **Background and context:** The paper planner market has experienced significant decline due to the widespread adoption of digital planning tools including smartphones, tablets, and integrated email applications with calendar and task management features.
 Despite this technological shift, certain demographic segments may continue to value traditional paper planning products for reasons including privacy concerns, tactile preference, or digital fatigue.
 This analysis seeks to identify these market segments to inform strategic marketing decisions.

-**Research question/problem statement:** How can demographic factors (age, gender, education level, and income) predict consumer segments most likely to purchase paper planners in a digitally-dominated market?
+**Research question/problem statement:** How can demographic factors (age, gender, education level, income, marital status, stocks, occupation) predict consumer segments most likely to purchase paper planners in a digitally-dominated market?
 The analysis aims to uncover patterns that will guide targeted marketing campaigns and potentially identify overlooked consumer segments such as privacy-conscious professionals or digitally-fatigued younger consumers.

 **Dataset description:** The Adult Census Income dataset from the UCI Machine Learning Repository contains 48,842 records with 15 demographic and employment variables collected from the 1994 U.S. Census.
-Key variables for this analysis include age (numerical), sex (Male/Female), education level (16 categories), and income (binary: ≤50K or >50K), which serve as proxies for purchasing power and lifestyle preferences relevant to paper planner adoption.
+Key variables for this analysis include age (numerical), sex (Male/Female), education level (16 categories), income (binary: ≤50K or >50K), marital status (married or not), occupation (14 categories), hours worked, and stock ownership which serve as proxies for purchasing power and lifestyle preferences relevant to paper planner adoption.

-**Project objectives:** The primary objective is to develop predictive models that identify demographic segments with the highest likelihood of paper planner adoption based on income, age, education, and gender.
+**Project objectives:** The primary objective is to develop predictive models that identify demographic segments with the highest likelihood of paper planner adoption based on age, sex, education level, income, marital status, occupation, hours worked, and stock ownership.
 Secondary objectives include providing actionable marketing recommendations, validating hypotheses about target demographics, and exploring whether younger, technologically-savvy consumers concerned about privacy represent an untapped market segment.

-**Hypothesis:** We hypothesize that higher income individuals (>50K) with advanced education levels will show stronger affinity for premium paper planners due to greater purchasing power and professional planning needs.
+**Hypothesis:** We hypothesize that lower income individuals (<50K) with less education will show stronger affinity for premium paper planners due to needing professional stationary for planning and note-taking.
 Additionally, we hypothesize that older age groups less comfortable with digital technology will remain a reliable target market, while younger, privacy-conscious professionals may represent an emerging niche segment worth investigating.

 ### 2. Data Cleaning/Preparation